fiificoder/tinyUrl_api/README.md

 ## Run
-Program must take not less than two arguments, i.e should include program name and url to be shortened.
+In the terminal, there must not be less than two arguments, i.e should include program name and url to be shortened.

 My URL to be shortened is: https://github.com/fiificoder/CLI-calculator/blob/master/README.md